 Rugged Steel Construction gives years of trouble free service even where treatment of product is considered rough.

-Tapered side curbs give good tire protection and take up 6 to 7 of useable width.
-Widths shown are overall widths.
+Tapered side curbs give good tire protection, Widths shown are overall widths.

 In order to properly spec out a truck dockboard four things must be known about the siding where the board is to be used.

 2. The type of semi-trailers the customer will be servicing.